rodrigogmdias/url_shortner/packages/core/network/README.md

 - A typed service to send requests: `NetworkService`.
 - A simple `Endpoint` abstraction to model paths, methods, headers, query/body params, and content encoding.
 - Strongly-typed `NetworkResponse<T>` with helpers.
-- Unified error types via `NetworkError` sealed hierarchy.
+- Unified error types via a sealed `NetworkError` hierarchy.
 - A `DioProvider` that configures base URL and timeouts from `NetworkEnvironment`.
-- Injectable micro-package module to plug into the app container.
+- An injectable micro-package module to plug into the app container.

 This package is intended to be reused by features (create, history, home) to call backend APIs consistently.